 We seek a recent graduate in a first cycle (Master 1) in biology/ecology or computer science program.

-Knowledge of any programming environments such as R, Python or MATLAB is also required.
+Knowledge of programming environments such as R, Python or MATLAB is an advantage.

 We are committed to fostering equity, diversity, and inclusion in our research teams, and we strongly encourage candidates from groups underrepresented in STEM to apply.
 Specific mentoring and support structures are in place to help all our students succeed.

 Changes in the hydrological and temperature regimes over the Northwest Atlantic shelf area have been faster and much larger than almost anywhere else on the world’s Ocean.
 It led to a shift towards a new oceanographic state with important impacts on the critically endangered North Atlantic Right Whales.
 In the 2010s, right whales have shifted their summer-fall foraging habitat from the New England and Canadian Atlantic waters to explore new habitats further north, in particular within the Gulf of St. Lawrence, leading to a significant increase in mortality events.

 As a result, this M.Sc. project is part of the larger “Systeme Intégré de Modélisation de la Baleine noire de l’Atlantique” research project.
 Our international consortium composed of partners from Canada, the United States and France will develop models based on high-resolution operational circulation models and satellite-derived bio- optical variables using right whale preferred prey (Calanus sp.) as a sentinel species.

 The specific objective of this M.Sc. project is to model the spatio-temporal distribution of Calanus individuals.
 The candidate will work first on the vertical distribution of these organisms, then on their horizontal distribution in response to environmental drivers.